CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_evaluation.rst

     2 4 3 5
     5 0

 The first line contains source nodes.
-Each source should have at least one positive node.
+Each source node should have at least one positive node.

 Evaluation metrics